 How to Read CBD Labels?

 CBD may be a popular product that is taken by 1 in 7 adults, but the industry isn’t regulated.
 That means that the quality of CBD and the ingredients added to it can vary widely.
-Thus, as a consumer, it’s in your best interest to find the best and safest products.
+Thus, as a consumer, finding the best and safest products is in your best interest.
 That’s when reading CBD oil labels works to your advantage.

 How to Read a Label?